DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

 ### DealTerms
 * DealTerms `object`
-  * brandingType `string`: Visibilty of the URL in bid requests.
+  * brandingType `string`: Visibility of the URL in bid requests.
   * crossListedExternalDealIdType `string`: Indicates that this ExternalDealId exists under at least two different AdxInventoryDeals.
 Currently, the only case that the same ExternalDealId will exist is programmatic cross sell case.
   * description `string`: Description for the proposed terms of the deal.
   * estimatedGrossSpend [Price](#price)